TheNetsky/Microsoft-Rewards-Script/docs/config.md

 # ⚙️ Configuration Guide

-This page documents every field in `config.json`.
-You can keep the file lean by deleting blocks you do not use – missing values fall back to defaults.
-Comments (`// ...`) are supported in the JSON thanks to a custom parser.
+This page documents every field in the configuration file.
+The default ships as `src/config.jsonc` so you get inline `//` guidance without editor warnings, and the loader still accepts traditional `config.json` files if you prefer plain JSON.

 Looking for ready-to-use presets?
 Check `docs/config-presets/` for curated examples such as `balanced.jsonc` (full automation with humanization) and `minimal.jsonc` (lean runs with quick scheduling).